jackiejohnston/redux-readable/README.md

 # Readable

-This is an app built with React/Redux that allows users to post
+This is an app built with React/Redux that allows users to post, comment and up-vote.

 ## Step 1: Download